iYadavVaibhav/iyadavvaibhav.github.io/_posts/notepad.md

 - We pass the blocProvider to MaterialRoute and then it houses all the variables to be passed.
 This acts as inheritedWidget.
 - [MovieApp - Part 2](https://github.com/SAGARSURI/MyMovies)

-Apps Creation using BLoC (from [tutorial](https://bloclibrary.dev/#/fluttercountertutorial)):
-- Counter App:
+The workflow of the Counter App:
 - add packages
-  - create events
+- create events as enum.
-  - create state - here no class but integer
+- create state - in this app, state is `int` so we don't create state class.
+- create bloc to take events, map it, and return state,
+  - `class CounterBloc extends Bloc<CounterEvent, int> {...}`
+  - here override init state
+  - and override mapEventsToState
+- instantiate bloc in main using `BlocProvider<Bloc>{}`.
+- create Page, get bloc,
+- get bloc, `final CounterBloc counterBloc = BlocProvider.of<CounterBloc>(context);`
+- body will be `BlocBuilder<CounterBloc, int>();` to build UI based on state.
+- action event, `onPressed: () {counterBloc.add(CounterEvent.increment);}`
+- based on [Flutter Counter App tutorial](https://bloclibrary.dev/#/fluttercountertutorial?id=counter-app) by @felangel.

 Redux:
 - provides routing as well